Vchslv-Zkhrv/pyqt-custom-window/README.md

 ## Installation

-Clone or fork this repository
+Clone or fork this repository.

 ## Usage

-You can see usage example in setup.py
+You can see usage example in setup.py.

 ### Setup

+Exactly the same as with a regular window.

 ```python
 import sys